 Let’s start from basics.
 At the beginning we will prepare all module items including protocols and classes.

 I skipped the entire module setup intentionally because I would like to focus on functionalities.
 At this point let’s assume that we’ve got all dependencies setup up correctly.
 Now it’s time to start adding functionalities.
 The first thing which we’ll take care of is getting a user from UserSessionManager.
 In the production app it would look like quite different, but to simplify the example let’s make it like that:

 Now we need to combine all of those parts together.
 The whole task is really simple.
 Basically, we can just put dependencies and functionalities directly into our module.
 Unfortunately, that approach would be problematic later on — we won’t be able to reuse those parts of code in different modules.
 We can move it to base classes but that solution has another limitation — we can inherit only from a single class, so that won’t let us easily combine a few different functionalities into a single module.
 To resolve that problem, I will put functionalities inside additional protocols.
 Using protocol’s extensions, we can put default implementations of all methods there.

 To include those functionalities into our „Edit Profile” module we just need to update our protocols.
 Looking at protocols we can easily get to know what kind of functionalities specific module has.

-At this point there is only one thing we need to add to our classes — it’s user data manager.
-In our example, it’s just regular data manager, but we need to set it to fulfill protocol conformance.
+At this point there is only one thing we need to add to our classes — it user's data manager.
+In our example, it’s just regular data manager, but we need to set it to fullfill protocol conformance.